For cPanel & WHM version 68

 /usr/local/cpanel/Whostmgr/Transfers/Systemsdirectory stores the modules that ship with cPanel & WHM.

-- Enter the number of transfer threads to use in the Number of Transfer Threads text box.
+Specify the number of CPU processes (threads) for the transfer session in the Number of Transfer Threads text box.

-- Enter the number of restore threads to use in the Number of Restore Threads text box.
+Specify the number of CPU processes (threads) for the restore session the Number of Restore Threads text box.

 Fetch account list